2020project/dem2020primary-fivethirtyeight/538biden.md

 **Resolution Source: https://projects.fivethirtyeight.com/2020-endorsements/democratic-primary**

 **Resolution Details:** The final point total will be listed on the [FiveThirtyEight website](https://projects.fivethirtyeight.com/2020-endorsements/democratic-primary) and locked in as of 11:30 PM PST on April 15, 2019.
 As updates to the tracker on the FiveThirtyEight.com do not occur on a pre-scheduled basis, the market will consider the numbers set forth in the last update that occurs before 11:30 PM PST as the final point total.
-In this [dedicated website](https://2020project.github.io/dem2020primary/538biden), the designated reporter will screenshot the FiveThityEight website and download the most up-to-date CSV file to provide backup should the reporting come under dispute.
+In this [dedicated website](https://2020project.github.io/dem2020primary/538biden), the designated reporter will screenshot the FiveThirtyEight website and download the most up-to-date CSV file to provide backup should the reporting come under dispute.

 **Details on the FiveThirtyEight 2020 Endorsement Tracker’s methodology can be found here:**  **https://fivethirtyeight.com/methodology/how-our-presidential-endorsement-tracker-works/**